janhvigoje/FAccT_group_2/3_2_transparency_analysis.md

 Over redaction happens when the model masks information that is not actually personal.

 For example, certificate IDs were sometimes classified as account or social security numbers.
-Zhis does not create a privacy risk, but it removes useful information from the document.
+This does not create a privacy risk, but it removes useful information from the document.

 ## Subgroup Performance